 Tidal Flat Tours (Must-Do)

 There are tidal flat tours offered at low tide.
 If you visit the area for more than one day, it'll be an outstanding experience.
 It's essential to book a guided tour due to quicksand, waterholes and the fast coming tide.
 Find some of the best tours here at one of the largest and reliable tour provide (GetYourGuide) here: Mont Saint-Michel Tours (Safe Booking!).
 Alternatively check the selected tours from the world's largest tour operator: Mont Saint Michel - Things To Do — Viator - TripAdvisor Experience.

 Where to Stay

 The closest campground is “Camping du Mont Saint-Michel”.
 It’s just the location next to the walkway to Mont Saint Michel which makes it worth to stay here.
 The campsites are not big.
 The facilities are ok more or less.
 Anyhow, you can check in 24 hours at the hotel reception and the staff is friendly.
 If you plan to stay just for one night it’s fine but for a couple of days you better chose “Camping aux Pommiers - Mont Saint Michel”.
 The facilities are well maintained.
 Plenty of showers and dishwashing sinks are available.
-There’s an indoor pool and cabins with private bathroom are offered as well.
+There are an indoor pool and cabins with private bathroom are offered as well.
 The campground is open from the end of March until the beginning of November.